 With online teaching you work from the comfort of your home.
 Most online teachers setup an office of some sort to double as their online classroom.
 By working from home, it keeps costs low as you don’t need to travel anywhere.

-Online teaching is very convenient as you can simply teach from your laptop.
-In addition, you only have to wear a t-shirt, have some props and understand the lesson material well.
+Online teaching is very convenient as you simply teach from your laptop in the comfort of your own home.
+In addition, the dress code for teachers is to wear a t-shirt, have some props and understand the lesson material well.

 You don’t have to commute anywhere either which makes it a wonderful and flexible side gig that you can do before your job.